-On today’s date in 1928, Canadian athletes Fanny “Bobbie” Rosenfeld, Ethel Smith, Myrtle Cook and Jane Bell won the gold medal in 4×100-metre relay at the Amsterdam Olympics.
+On today’s date in 1928, Canadian athletes Fanny “Bobbie” Rosenfeld, Ethel Smith, Myrtle Cook and Jane Bell won the gold medal in 4×100-metre relay at that year’s Summer Olympics in Amsterdam.

 Born in Russia and raised in Barrie, Ont., Rosenfeld excelled in track and field as well as hockey, softball, basketball and tennis.